 In addition to ‘regular’ usage of the Vickers, the No. 1 gun was also used by the Special Air Service and Long Range Desert Group mounted on jeeps and some larger trucks.
 The No. 2 gun was adapted for use by Army Commando units in the ground role.

 The .5-inch Vickers MGs were used by the Royal Armoured Corps and Royal Tank Regiment fitted within light tanks as the main and secondary armaments.
-The units of the Royal Armoured Corps were generally formed as an Army Tank Battalion within the Armoured Divisions and Independent Armoured Brigades.
+The units of the Royal Armoured Corps were generally formed as an Army Tank Battalion within the Armoured Divisions and Independent Armoured Brigades or as a Divisional Cavalry Regiment acting as a light armoured reconnaissance unit.
 This was only for a limited period from the time of their introduction in the 1930s through to the mid-part of the Second World War (approximately 1942).

 When the guns became too limited for use as a tank weapon, some were used by the Long Range Desert Group as a heavy machine gun mounted on the rear of lorries.